-There are also three trips a year for in-person meetings, usually in February, April, and late summer.
+There are also three trips a year for in-person meetings.
 These trips are usually 3 days.
-The Census Bureau fully covers Committee Members’ transportation, hotel and per diem expenses.
+The Census Bureau fully covers Committee Members’ transportation, hotel and expenses.

-The Steering Committee election will be held in January.
+The Steering Committee election will be held after Christmas and during the first two weeks of January.
 Every State Lead Agency will have one ballot to cast.